WHAT IS CELLCEPT?

 - If you accidentally get the powder or oral suspension on the skin, wash the area well with soap and water.

 - If you accidentally get the powder or oral suspension in your eyes or other mucous membranes, flush with plain water.

 - If you take too much CellCept, call your doctor or the poison control center right away.

 - Avoid becoming pregnant.
 See “What is the most important information I should know about CellCept?”

 - Limit the amount of time you spend in sunlight.
 Avoid using tanning beds or sunlamps.
 People who take CellCept have a higher risk of getting skin cancer.
 (See “What is the most important information I should know about CellCept?”)
-Wear protective clothing when you are in the sun and use a sunscreen with a high protection factor.
+Wear protective clothing when you are in the sun and use a broad-spectrum sunscreen with a high protection factor.
 This is especially important if your skin is very fair or if you have a family history of skin cancer.